rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

 At Red Hat Open Innovation Labs, we have automated the bootstrap of Labs Residency CICD tooling to accelerate setup and onboarding.
 The code repository is called **Ubiquitous Journey** (🔥🦄).
 We have created a lite version of Ubiquitous Journey here and we will explore this repository and set up our technical foundation using it.

-This repo is available on the Red Hat Labs GitHub organization – https://github.com/rht-labs/ubiquitous-journey.
-Ubiquitous Journey allows us to plumb all of the pieces together in a developer friendly manner.
+This repo is available on the Red Hat Labs GitHub organization – <span style="color:blue;">https://github.com/rht-labs/ubiquitous-journey.</span> Ubiquitous Journey allows us to plumb all of the pieces together in a developer friendly manner.

 - **Extensible** - Our codebase is a *tool box* of code that we can evolve and easily extended to support new tools and methodologies.
 - **Traceable** - We can easily see where changes have occured and most importantly trace exactly what git tag/commit is in which environment.